cognate-lang/cognate/INTRODUCTION.md

 ### Variables

-Cognate allows binding lexically-scopes variables with Let, which removed a value from the stack as an initialiser.
+Cognate allows binding lexically-scopes variables with `Let`, which removed a value from the stack as an initialiser.

 ```
 Let X be 'hello, I am a variable!';